alexjlockwood/AndroidDesignPatterns/_drafts/2014-01-08-redesigning-android-design-patterns.md

     which dynamically parses content and templates on each request, Jekyll generates the entire website once beforehand to serve statically, and is much more efficient as a result.
 It's a little under documented and I'm not a huge fan of [Liquid](https://github.com/Shopify/liquid), but other than that I have no complaints.
-I would pick Jekyll over Blogger any day.
+I would take Jekyll over Blogger any day.

   + <b>Android Design Patterns is now 100% open-source.</b> The source code powering this blog can be found on [GitHub](https://github.com/alexjlockwood/alexjlockwood.github.io), and may be used